OPEN UP FACILITATORS

 leroy wiseman - program co-creator + principal facilitator

-Mental health stigma smasher: Being a human is inherently challenging, but when you’re open about that with others, I think it gives them permission to let their guard down and do the same with you.
-We’ve lost enough people now that I think it just makes sense to be real about our common human experiences, and move forward by dealing with them together.
+Mental health stigma smasher: Life is inherently challenging, but when you’re open with others about that, I think it gives them permission to let their guard down and do the same with you.
+We’ve lost enough people now, that I think it just makes sense to be open with each other about our common human experiences, and move forward by dealing with them together.

 ANJALI harris - Facilitator Mona VAle